REVAMP REU Program

 - Ensure that you meet all application requirements listed above.

-- Read through the REVAMP Research Areas below and identify three faculty members that you would be interested in working with during the program.
+- Read through the REVAMP Research Areas (shown below) and identify three faculty members that you would be interested in working with during the program.
 Be prepared to rank your interest in working with the faculty members as you complete your application, and describe why each of their research areas is of interest to you.

 - Plan for time to answer several additional questions that describe your current field of study, your interests in advanced manufacturing and entrepreneurship, your expectations from the REVAMP program, and an explanation of how the program will be of benefit to you in your studies and future career plans.